 Setup The Table and Other Food Areas

 Set your main dining table and other areas up as far in advance as practical.
 You’ll be able to spend more time getting them set up the way you want them without feeling rushed.
 If you discover you need additional items, you’ll have plenty of time to get them without getting stressed.

 Prepare Side Dishes Ahead of Time

 Accepting help from guests to help clear the table and clean up afterward can help ease the burden and stress of Thanksgiving dinner or any dinner party.
 Make sure to have takeout containers available for leftovers so guests can take extra food home with them to make cleaning up easier.
-Clean the dishwasher out in the morning and run it and put things away before dinner if necessary.
-That way it will be clean and ready for all the small pans, plates and glasses after dinner to make cleaning up easier.
+Clean the dishwasher out in the morning, run it, and put things away before dinner if necessary.
+That way, it will be clean and ready for all the small pans, plates, and glasses after dinner to make cleaning up easier.

 Have Cleaning Supplies Ready

 There’s no time to waste when someone spills red wine on a white carpet or upholstery, but using the wrong cleaner in a panic can only make things worse.
 Have a cleaning plan worked out in advance with the necessary supplies to quickly tackle food and drink spills the best way.

 Above all, remember that the most important reason for hosting Thanksgiving in your new home is to spend time with friends and family.
 Take time during the day to think about what you are grateful for and enjoy the time you have with your guests.
 Even if the meal doesn’t turn out as planned, as long as you’re having fun, so will your family and friends who have come to enjoy the day with you.

 If you’re still looking for that new home to celebrate the holidays in with friends and family, Scarmazzi Homes offers single-level living with open floorplan designs in friendly communities located across the Pittsburgh area.
 Contact us to find out about low-maintenance, resort-style amenities and all the benefits we offer.